PhonologicalCorpusTools/SLP-AA-old-/docs/source/start_new_corpus.rst

 1. Filling in a slot
 `````````````````
 To fill in a slot, you can either click on a slot to select a symbol from the pull-down menu or type in
 a symbol yourself.
-For more infomation about slots and symbols, see :ref:'field_and_slot'
+For more infomation about slots and symbols, see :ref:`field_and_slot`

       Notes on typing in a symbol